shujale/starter-kit/README.md

-# starter-kit
+# Starter-kit
-A starter kit for every project
+Use this structure for every small project